MarymoorStudios/marymoorstudios.github.io/_devlog/Glossary.md

 Contrast with [Global Reasoning](#global-reasoning).

 #### **Nondeterministic**
-Something that may produce different outcomes even with the same inputs due to factors beyond than the inputs.
+Something that may produce different outcomes even with the same inputs due to factors other than the inputs.

 Nondeterministic softwware can be harder to write and test because it exhibits different behavior during each execution.
 Most software has some sources of nondeterminism, but it is a good practice to limit the sources of nondeterminism and